Care after kidney transplant

 What are the side-effects of anti-rejection medications?

-Some of the most common side-effects of anti-rejection (immunosuppressant) medications include high blood pressure, and weight gain, an increased chance of having infections, and increased risk of some forms of cancer.
+Some of the most common side-effects of anti-rejection (immunosuppressant) medications include high blood pressure, an increased chance of having infections, gastrointestinal (belly/digestive) side effects, and increased risk of some forms of cancer.

 What are the types of anti-rejection medications?